Armanfard-Lab/armanfard-lab.github.io/_pages/openings.md

 ### BSc students

-We have some projects for **undergraduate honors thesis** in machine learning and computer vision.
-Contact Prof. Armanfard if you are an undergraduate student at McGill and would like to have your honors thesis with us.
+We have some projects for **undergraduate students** in machine learning and computer vision.
+Contact Prof. Armanfard if you are an undergraduate student at McGill and would like to join the iSMART Lab.

 <figure>